Hereditary breast and ovarian cancer (germline)

 4-6 weeks from receipt of sample into the laboratory.

-These tests have Medicare rebates which, subject to the requirements of a Medicare descriptor being met, may cover all or part of the cost.
-Please refer to this Technical Bulletin to determine whether your patient meets the Medicare criteria for a rebated test.
+These panels of genes have Medicare rebates which, subject to the requirements of a Medicare descriptor being met, may cover all or part of the cost.

-For non-rebated testing, the private fee for any of the gene panels is $650.
+For non-rebated testing, the private fee is $400.

-- Assessing the chance of a BRCA mutation (Manchester score sheet)
+- Assessing the chance of a HBOC mutation (Manchester score sheet)

 - Hereditary cancer request form